Philodendron melanochrysum (black gold Philodendron) is a lovely, rare houseplant native to Colombia.

 The exact ratio doesn’t matter so long as it is airy, well-drained (holds moisture without being soggy), and high in organic matter.
 We use about 40% potting mix, 20% peat moss or coco coir, 20% bark chips, 10% perlite, and worm castings.
 Then we add a handful of horticultural charcoal.

 Last but not least, avoid heavy or compacted soils.

 They prefer moist soil, never soggy.
 But you can allow it to slightly dry in-between waterings.
 So, water your Philodendron melanochrysum when the potting mix’s top 2-3 inches feel dry.

 How often to water this aroid will depend on the season, your conditions, pot type or size, potting mix, and many other factors.
 So, stick your finger, and if it feels dry up to the first knuckle, water your plant.
 If still wet, wait for a couple more days.

-You can also use a soil moisture meter and water your plant when it reads between 2 or 3 or when it goes to the red zone.
+You can also use a soil moisture meter like XLUX and water your plant when it reads below 3 or when it goes to the red zone.